erpframework/jQuery.slight-submenu/README.md

     // callbacks that control the way the currently processed submenu is managed
     handlerButtonIn: $.fn.slightSubmenu.handlerButtonIn,    // receives a jQuery object (the $submenuUl) as an argument; makes the menu visible
     handlerForceClose: $.fn.slightSubmenu.handlerForceClose // receives a jQuery object (the $submenuUl) as an argument; hides the menu
+    handlerGenerateButtonMarkup: $.fn.slightSubmenu.handlerGenerateButtonMarkup // allows for custom submenu button markup
+    // receives a string (for the class) as first argument;
+    // default looks like this (and the passed argument is settings.buttonClass):
+    // function(buttonClass) {
+    //     return '<span class="' + buttonClass + '"></span>';
+    // };
 });
 ```